Department of Consumer Affairs Board of Pharmacy

 4. Your pain medication may also cause an upset stomach.

-FACTS ABOUT OLDER ADULTS AND MEDICINES
+OLDER ADULTS AND MEDICINES

 Key factors contributing to the improper use of prescription medicines among older Americans include: